 It took me a little while to get into this book but having finished it I am impressed.
-I think it is better than his debut novel whose title caught the zeitgeist and labelled a culture: Generation X.
+I think it is better than his debut novel whose title caught the zeitgeist and labelled a culture: Generation X. Eleanor Rigby is another great novel as well.

 Tyler, the son of hippy mother Jasmine, wants to become an entrepreneur (his first memories are of Ronald Reagan).
 But he is growing up in Lancaster, an American town whose raison d'etre has been its nuclear processing plant, now closed.
 He studies hotel management at the local community college; his friends have dead-end jobs.
 His rich grandparents become homeless after their investment fund goes bankrupt; they start pyramid-selling a cat-food scheme.
 Nutrition involves the by-products of the oil industry or the processing of the unwanted and unmentionable bits of animals.
 This is a critique of American consumer culture by a narrator-protagonist who wants to be a part of it.